Did you see a swim advisory recently? Learn more about what it means. Bottomline: Myrtle Beach area beaches are safe and open.

 If testing is done immediately after a rainfall, bacteria levels will be temporarily elevated.

-Within up to 72 hours or less, the water quality levels for our beaches return to their normal levels (and well within state guidelines).
+Within 24 to 72 hours, the water quality levels for our beaches return to their normal levels (and well within state guidelines).

 Long-term advisories are put in place to encourage people not to swim within 200 feet of tested swash/stormwater outfall areas during times immediately following rainstorms.
 This has been standard practice for many years.

-SC DHEC has been issuing temporary swimming advisories a specific swash/stormwater outfall location when bacteria levels are elevated after rainstorms, and then lifting them the next day or so when bacteria levels decrease.
+SC DHEC will occasionally issue a temporary swimming advisory near a specific swash/stormwater outfall location when bacteria levels are elevated after rainstorms and then lift it the next day or so when bacteria levels decrease.
 See press releases on www.scdhec.gov.